bbopt/HyperNOMAD/README.md

 ```

-When the compilation is successful, a message appears asking to set an environment variable 'HYPERNOMAD'.
+When the compilation is successful, a message appears asking to set an environment variable 'HYPERNOMAD_HOME'.
 This can be done by adding a line in the file .profile or .bashrc :

 ```